abig2006/lecture_demo_repo/README.md

-# lecture_demo_repo
+# lecture demo

-This is the repo i creat for my lecture video
+i create this for my lecture demo

+# additional comments

+I think this is very cool

+item 1
+item 2
+item 3